alexenglish/VerusExtras/README.md

 Finds unspent minted (staked) coinbases and spends them forward to the same address to allow them to stake.
 Preserves privacy by not comingling addresses, and optionally allows the use of a delay to reduce the chances of time-correlation.

 ## integratedbalance.sh
 Presents a nicely structured and pretty-printed json output of current balance information, combining the output of getwalletinfo and z_gettotalbalance to present these balances: transparent, unconfirmed, immature, private, and total (all combined).
+Also presents private balance as a number, rather than text, unlike z_gettotalbalance.

 I have this set as an entry in my .profile on a number of staking systems so the balance is presented on login.

 ## Deprecated
 Scripts that are no longer recommended or are less relevant